Miliana: Demographics

-Miliana is an old city, populated by the descendants of Moriscos, Kouloughlis, and Berbers of the Mount Zaccar region.
+Miliana is an old city, populated by the descendants of Arabs, Moriscos, Kouloughlis, and Berbers of the Mount Zaccar region.

 Miliana is the fourth most populous commune in the wilaya of Aïn Defla, after Khemis Miliana, Aïn Defla, and El Attaf, and according to the 2008 Algerian Census, the population of the commune is registered at 44,201 residents as opposed to 22,528 in 1977:

 Town structure

-The center of Miliana has a Muslim quarter and a French quarter, both of which are surrounded by city walls built on Turkish and Berber foundations.
+The center of Miliana has a Muslim quarter and a French quarter, both of which are surrounded by city walls built on Turkish and Arab foundations.
 The main site in the Muslim quarter is the Mosque of Sidi Ahmed ben Yousef.
 Built in the Moorish style, the mosque is the location of a biannual pilgrimage.
 The Muslim quarter also contains a covered marketplace.
 The modern section of the town center, known as the Place Cornot (or Place de l'Horloge), is shaded by trees and contains a clock tower, formerly a minaret.